Ex-boyfriend of woman found dead in Hamilton charged with murder

 Published Thursday, January 18, 2018 6:55AM EST

-The ex-boyfriend of a 29-year-old woman found dead in the trunk of her own car in Hamilton on Wednesday has been charged with her murder and was on probation in relation to prior domestic violence incidents involving her, police said Thursday.
+The ex-boyfriend of a 29-year-old woman found dead in the trunk of her own car in Hamilton on Wednesday has been charged with her murder and was on probation in connection with prior domestic violence incidents involving her, police said Thursday.

 At the time, police said Hamilton had never gone missing before and her disappearance was “out of character.”